 Bone grafting can repair implant sites with inadequate bone structure due to previous extractions, gum disease or injuries.
 The bone is either obtained from a tissue bank or your own bone is taken from the jaw, hip or tibia (below the knee.)

-Sinus bone grafts are also performed to replace bone in the posterior upper jaw.
+The Procedure of a sinus bone grafts is also performed to replace bone in the posterior upper jaw.

 The maxillary sinuses are behind your cheeks and on top of the upper teeth and are like empty rooms that have nothing in them.
 Some of the roots of the natural upper teeth extend up into the maxillary sinuses.
 When these upper teeth are removed, there is often just a thin wall of bone separating the maxillary sinus and the mouth.
 Dental implants need bone to hold them in place.
 When the sinus wall is very thin, it is impossible to place dental implants in this bone.

 To address this problem our dentist enters the sinus from where the upper teeth used to be.
 The sinus membrane is then lifted upward and donor’s bone is inserted into the floor of the sinus.
 After healing, the bone becomes part of the patient’s jaw and dental implants can be inserted and stabilized in this new sinus bone.